Junazidomi/Data-Science/Data-Science-prediction-projects/Diamond Prediction/README.md

    Insight:

    Based on the visualisation Comparison of Diamond Dimension y across Cut Grades, all cut categories have relatively similar median values.
 In the visualisation     Comparison of Diamond Price across Cut Grades, the Premium cut category shows a higher median price than other categories.
 Meanwhile, in the visualisation         Comparison of Diamond Dimension z across Cut Grades, the Fair cut has the highest median compared to other cuts.
 In addition, in the visualisation Comparison      of Diamond Dimension x across Cut Grades, the Premium cut has the highest median compared to other cut categories.

 ## Data Preparation

+The data preparation process is as follows:

+1. Outlier Handling

+   At this stage, the outlier handling process is applied to columns of a numeric type.
+After identfying outliers using Interquartile Range (IQR), rows of data indicated as outliers deleted (dropped)

+2. Drop Column
+   In this section, the ‘Unnamed: 0’ column is removed because it is the index of the dataset.
+Furthermore, this column does not contain relevant information and does not affect the quality of the modelling.

+3. Encoding

+   At this stage, categorical data is converted into numerical data so that it can be used in the training and modelling process.
+The encoding technique used is ordinal encoding, because the categorical variables used have ordinal properties.

+4. Split the train data and test data
+   In this section, train data and test data are split using the sklearn train_test_split library to split dependent data and independent data, which are then processed.

 ## Modelling